 II.
-THIS COURT'S ERRONEOUS PRECEDENTS IMPROPERLY INCENTIVIZE THE DVA governing veterans to be vetted by the courts.
+THIS COURT'S ERRONEOUS PRECEDENTS IMPROPERLY INCENTIVIZE THE DVA adjudication is not the primary means by which Congress intended for the rules governing veterans to be vetted by the courts.
 Denying pre-enforcement challenges to Manual provisions simply allows the DVA to hide unlawful rules in the Manual, and escape prompt judicial review, at great cost and burden to veterans.